Fitness to Practise

 Conduct and Behaviour Standards

-To be completed following receipt of a letter from the Head of School, following a declaration at registration by the student.
+To be completed following receipt of a communication from the Head of School, following an health self-declaration at registration by the student.

 Frequently Asked Questions